opatry/taskfolio/website/legal/privacy-policy.md

 ## Changes to This Privacy Policy

-I may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Privacy Policy on this page.
+The Service Provider may periodically update its Privacy Policy.
+Therefore, you are advised to review this page regularly for any changes.
+The Service Provider will notify you of any changes by posting the new Privacy Policy on this page.

-This policy is effective as of 2024-09-25
+This policy is effective as of 2024-10-02

 ## Contact Us

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at <a href="mailto:olivier.patry@gmail.com">olivier.patry@gmail.com</a>.
+If you have any questions or suggestions about the Privacy Policy, please do not hesitate to contact the Service Provider at <a href="mailto:olivier.patry@gmail.com">olivier.patry@gmail.com</a>.

+---

-This privacy policy page was created at [privacypolicytemplate.net](https://privacypolicytemplate.net) and modified/generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/)
+This privacy policy page was generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/)